alex-scaria/landmark_detection/README.md

 This method builds a landmark detector by performing two tasks:

-    i: Learning to identify landmarks
-    in a supervised way by using labeled data of human faces (source domain)
+1: Learning to identify landmarks in a supervised way by using labeled data of human faces (source domain)

-    ii: Learning to reconstruct non-human
-    faces with unlabeled data (target domain).
+2: Learning to reconstruct non-human faces with unlabeled data (target domain).